If my rush moving to France wasn’t self-imposed, I could complain about so much to do. Instead, I just grin and bear it. Then grin some more.

 Sending household and personal items in boxes through a shipping company will save you from hauling extra bags on the airplane.
 The important thing to remember is whether the stuff in the boxes is worth the shipping fees.

-When I get to France and unload the boxes, I’ll let you know if I brought the right things with me.
-Right now I’m prioritizing by replacement cost in France.
-My cost shipping 10 boxes is estimated at $1000.
-The contents of each box must save me $100 in replacement cost, or it’s not worth the hassle.
+When I get to France and unload the boxes, I’ll let you know if I brought the right things.
+Right now, I’m prioritizing replacement costs in France.
+My cost of shipping 10 boxes is estimated at $1000.
+The contents of each box must save me $100 in replacement costs, or it’s not worth the hassle.
 Filling a box with personalized stationary, books, and office supplies doesn’t make sense.
-Packing coats, my favorite outfits, some kitchen utensils and most-used cooking pans is my plan.
+My plan is to pack coats, my favorite outfits, some kitchen utensils, and the most used cooking pans.
 I’m also throwing in new linens and towels.
-The quality is better than I found around Uzes and the pieces can be used to pack around breakables instead of using paper or bubble wrap.
+The quality is better than I found around Uzes, and the pieces can be used to pack around breakables instead of using paper or bubble wrap.

 When the boxes are full, wrap each with packing tape… 3 rows of tape around each side.
-Then cover the box with “shrink wrap” plastic.
-I didn’t know it existed, but you can buy rolls of plastic that is wide enough to cover a box.
-It comes in a package like Saran Wrap and you can purchase it at Home Depot or Lowes DIY store.
+Then, cover the box with “shrink wrap” plastic.
+I didn’t know it existed, but you can buy rolls of plastic wide enough to cover a box.
+It comes in a package like Saran Wrap, which you can purchase at Home Depot or Lowes DIY store.
 The shipping agent says preparing the boxes as described above improves the security of your shipment by up to 80%.

 Moving to France Step 3